S4DS-IEM/S4DS-Bot/README.md

     3.5 : Navigate to the third option "Bot" and under the "Build a Bot" section click the "Add Bot" and finalise your selection.
 (Note, this is irreversible for that application.)

-    3.6 : Now, under the label "TOKEN", click "Copy" to copy the token and save it in "token.txt" in the directory "/src" of the code as it is the only valid key to control your bot using your code.
+    3.6 : Now, under the label "TOKEN", click "Copy" to copy the token and save it in the corresponding text file or environment variable `DISCORD-TOKEN`.

     3.7 : Check the following permissions :
         i.
 PUBLIC BOT
         ii.
 REQUIRES OAUTH2 CODE GRANT
         iii.
 PRESENCE INTENT
         iv.
 SERVER MEMBERS INTENT
+        v.
+MESSAGE CONTENT INTENT (To Be Enforced w.e.f 30th April, 2022)

     3.8 : Now, go to the second option "OAuth2" and under label "SCOPES" select "bot".
           A new option "BOT PERMISSIONS" pops out where you can choose which permissions are checked when the bot is invited to a server.

-          Copy the link generated under "SCOPES" and paste it in address box of browser.
+          Copy the URL generated under "SCOPES" and paste it in address box of browser, and complete the OAuth2 Process.

 ---------------------------------------------------------------------------------